 “The first Otter.”
 One day in the mid-’80’s Doug approached me at an Austin gig, and suggested he join.
 He was right!
-A self-employed lighting engineer by day, he’s had thirty years of music with Austin groups CPR, and Ain’t Misbehavin’.
+He’s had thirty years of music with Austin groups CPR, and Ain’t Misbehavin’.
 The “go-to” guy in many respects, his electric mandolin style makes our sound unique.
-He has a talented family, with Nathan and Sophie growing up as “support” Otters!
+His wife Stephanie is also an occasional Otter on Bass and Vocals.

 “Cowboy Bob,” the original “Lost Gonzo” of the early cosmic cowboy era!
 Side-kick to this day for Jerry Jeff Walker, he’s come out on his own with his fabulous “Cowboys and Indians” album and project: applying thirty years of experience in India and the American West thru musical ambassadorship.
 We’re lucky to get him when we can.